Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 Women of color in the workplace: 9 statistics you need to know

-Microaggressions in the workplace for women of color
+Employee well-being: Common microaggressions in the workplace for women of color

 How you can support women of color in the workplace

-Women of color in the workplace: Looking forward
+Representation of women of color in the workplace: Looking forward

 Women of color in the workplace: 9 statistics you need to know

-• As of December 2020, women made up 49.7% of the nonfarm workforce.
-[1]
+• As of December 2020, women made up 49.7% of the nonfarm workforce.1

 • Women are just as likely as men to ask for pay raises—but are 25% less likely to receive them.
-While previous studies have concluded that women don’t ask for raises as often as men, a 2014 survey of 4,600 employees in Australia found that women do ask for pay raises as often as men do; they’re just less likely to get them.
-[4]
+While previous studies have concluded that women don’t ask for raises as often as men, a 2014 survey of 4,600 employees in Australia found that women do ask for pay raises as often as men do; they’re just less likely to get them.4

 • Women of color are the least represented group in leadership positions.
 Despite comprising half of the workforce, women are not even one-quarter of the C-Suite.
 White men make up 35% of the entry-level workforce and 66% of the C-Suite, while white women make up 29% of the entry-level workforce and 19% of the C-Suite.
 But women of color fare the worst in numbers—they’re 18% of entry-level positions but only 3% of the C-Suite.
 [5]

 • Women, especially Black women, experience workplace microaggressions at a higher rate than men.
 For example, 20% of women have been mistaken for someone at a much lower level at work, while only 10% of men can say the same.
-For Black women, 22% have been mistaken for someone at a much lower level than them at work.
-[5]
+For Black women, 22% have been mistaken for someone at a much lower level than them at work.5

 • When there’s a failure at an organization, people tend to judge Black women leaders more harshly and see them as “less typical leaders” than both white women and Black men.
-In something known as the “double jeopardy effect,” Black women may suffer setbacks due to being part of two marginalized groups: women and people of color.
-[7]
+In something known as the “double jeopardy effect,” Black women may suffer setbacks due to being part of two marginalized groups: women and people of color.7

-Microaggressions in the workplace for women of color
+Employee well-being: Common microaggressions in the workplace for women of color

 Rather than blatant, outright racism, women of color in the workplace continue to face a more insidious and subtle form of discrimination: microaggressions.
 The term “microaggression” was coined by American psychiatrist Chester M. Pierce in his 1970 book The Black Seventies, in which he, writing about microaggressions, states: